 The Charta der Vielfalt is a corporate initiative to promote diversity in companies and institutions.
 It was initiated in December 2006 by four companies and is supported by the Commissioner for the Federal Government for Migration, Refugees and Integration, State Minister Annette Widmann-Mauz.

 The initiative aims to promote the recognition, appreciation and integration of diversity into Germany’s business culture.
 Organisations should create a working environment free of biases.
 All employees should be valued – regardless of gender, nationality, ethnic origin, religion or worldview, physical ability, age, sexual orientation and identity.

 The initiative became a non-profit association in 2010.
 The Charta der Vielfalt e.
 V. began operating in 2011 under the aegis of Dr. Angela Merkel.

 The Charta der Vielfalt shapes the substantive discourse around diversity management in Germany with various projects:

-The Charta der Vielfalt e.V. is the initiator of Germany’s Diversity Day, which has taken place this year for the sixth time on 5 June 2018.
+The Charta der Vielfalt e.V. is the initiator of Germany’s Diversity Day, which has taken place this year for the seventh time on 28 May 2019.
 On this day of action, companies and institutions publicised their commitment to diversity.
-More than 2,000 actions were carried out by more than 600 organisations.
-Save the date for Germany's Seventh Diversity Day on 28 May 2019!
+More than 2,500 actions were carried out by more than 700 organisations.
+Save the date for Germany's eighth Diversity Day on 26 May 2020!

 Once a year, the DIVERSITY Conference offers an exchange and networking among specialists, practitioners and interested parties.
 The next conference will take place on 14-15 November 2019.